 Thiessen Law Firm fights for your right to bear arms

+Have you recently had to ask yourself, “Can I buy a gun with a DWI in Texas?”
 If you’re passionate about maintaining your right to bear arms but are facing a DWI charge, you need the best DWI lawyer in Houston.
 Fighting a DWI charge is no joke.
 It requires expert counsel from a team of lawyers who are passionate about the constitution and all of your amendments.